sandeepshakya2019/ISE_1_Frontend/README.md

 Description:

-Establish reliable communication between frontend and backend.
+Establish reliable communication between the front-end and the backend.

 Proposed Implementation: